react-dnd/react-dnd/packages/docsite/markdown/docs/02 Monitoring State/DragSourceMonitor.md

 # DragSourceMonitor

-`DragSourceMonitor` is an object passed to a collecting function of the [`DragSource`](/docs/api/drag-source).
+`DragSourceMonitor` is an object passed to a collecting function of a [hooks-based](/docs/api/use-drag) or [decorator-based](/docs/api/drag-source) dragging source.
 Its methods let you get information about the drag state of a specific drag source.
 The specific drag source bound to that monitor is called the monitor's _owner_ below.

 ### Methods